foxBMS/foxBMS-primary/doc/sphinx/software/modules/chksum/chksum.rst

     uint32_t chksum = CHK_modulo32addition((uint8_t*)0x08000000, 0x1000) -> hashes 4kB of code, starting at 0x08000000 using Modulo32BitAddition algorithm

-During startup CHK_crc32 function is used to verify integrity of the flashed firmware image, after calculation the crc32 chksum is compared to a hardoded value within the flashheader struct.
-When both values match the firmware is valid and execution continues else an error will be reported.
+During the startup, the ``CHK_crc32`` function is used to verify the integrity of the flashed firmware image.
+After the calculation of the CRC32 checksum, it is compared to a hardcoded value within the flashheader struct.
+When both values match, the firmware is valid and execution continues.
+If both values do not match, an error is reported.

-The flashheader contains the validation and checksum information with memory areas of separate SW partitions, it gets generated during compilation by an external chksum tool, written in python.
+The flashheader contains the validation and checksum information with memory areas of separate software partitions, it gets generated during compilation by an external checksum tool, written in python.
 Furthermore it also provides the possibility for software versioning.

 Checksum Configuration
 ~~~~~~~~~~~~~~~~~~~~~~
-Enabling/disabling of the checksum verification at startup is set by the following macro.
-The macro is foxygen configurable.
+Enabling/disabling of the checksum verification at startup is set by the following macro (the macro is |foxygen| configurable):

 .. code-block:: C